sot/git-intro-zero/README.rst

 safe to enable editor auto-save.

-*In this talk I will go over a very low-level introduction to using git from both the command line and IDE perspectives.
+*In this talk I will go over a very low-level introduction to using git from both the command line and VS Code (IDE) perspectives.
 There are, of course, tons of high quality resources available on the web.*

 Prerequisite